nehaljwani/team.exiv2.org/book/IMaEA.md

 The constructor **Io(DataBuf&)** is used to create an in-memory I/O stream.  _**DataBuf**_ has a **read()** method to binary copy from a stream into memory.
 As we will see, some subfiles are not contiguous in the image and "chunked" by the image format.
 For example, JPEG is always chunked into segments of 64k or less.
 When a subfile has been chunked it is convenient to copy bytes into a buffer from which we can create an Io source.

 Other metadata standards use a similar design.
 XMP is embedded XML, an Icc Profile is a major block of technology.
 Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
 It knows nothing about the contents of the Icc Profile.
-With Xmp, Exiv2 uses Adobe's XMPsdk to enable the the Xmp data to be modified.
+With Xmp, Exiv2 uses Adobe's XMPsdk to enable the Xmp data to be modified.

 Exiv2 has an abstract RemoteIo object which can read/write on the internet.
 For http, there is a basic implementation of the http protocol in src/http.cpp.
 For production use, Exiv2 should be linked with libcurl.
 The reason for providing a "no thrills" implementation of http was two fold.
 Firstly, it enabled the project to proceed rapidly without learning the curl API.
 Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large files remotely.